nest/nest-simulator/doc/userdoc/guides/built-in_timers.rst

 Basic built-in timers keep track of the time NEST spent for network construction and actual simulation (propagation of the network state).
-These timers are active in all simulations with NEST, and the measured times can be queried using :py:func:`.get`.
+These timers are active in all simulations with NEST, and the measured times can be checked by querying the corresponding kernel attributes.
 For example:

 ::

-    nest.get('time_simulate')
+    nest.time_simulate

 The following basic time measurements are available: